From employee to founder: these are the ultimate tips from Susanne Krehl

 When do you not hire someone?

-If I have the feeling that there is more hot air than ability, then I don't hire someone.
-For that, there are a few good tests, work samples, and I also always get references from the former employer.
-And I am a friend of the probationary period.
-That's where you find out who is "ok" and who delivers above average.
-So I look for employees who have been underestimated so far and who, with a little freedom, will develop into real talents.
+If I have the feeling that there's more hot air than ability, then I don't hire someone.
+That's why there are a few good tests, work samples and I always ask for references from the former employer.
+And I'm a fan of the probationary period.
+It shows who is "ok" and who is above average.
+So I look for employees who have previously been underestimated and who, with a little freedom, will develop into real talents.

 What other advice would you give to founders?

 Thinking you know everything is the biggest mistake you can make.
-Start-ups should therefore work a lot with customer interviews early on, even if that may throw the work over the top.
-For this, feedback and help from the network is very important: I always have a few founders and investors that I have on Whatsapp speed dial.
-There you can ask questions like: Which fund is good?
-Which manager liability do I need?
-Or can you do an intro to person XY on Linkedin?
+Start-ups should therefore work a lot with customer interviews at an early stage, even if this might throw the work overboard.
+Feedback and help from the network is also very important: I always have a few founders and investors on WhatsApp speed dial.
+You can ask questions like: Which fund is good?
+Which manager liability insurance do I need?
+Or can you make an intro to person XY on LinkedIn?
 That's a tremendous treasure.

 Thank you very much for the interview.

-About the person: Susanne Krehl started in the communications industry and was the first employee at Barzahlen (today: Viafintech), where she also managed the expansion into new European countries.
-In the summer of 2021, she founded Fabit to help people improve their financial habits.
+Personal details: Susanne Krehl started out in the communications industry and was the first employee at Barzahlen (now Viafintech), where she also managed the expansion into new European countries.
+In summer 2021, she founded Fabit to help people improve their financial habits.
 In her spare time, she is an avid scuba diver.

 Like it?
 Please spread the word: